segmentio/analytics-react/README.md

 }
 ```

-## What's next?
+## 🤔 What's next?
 Once you've added a few track calls, **you're done**!
 You've successfully installed `Analytics.js` tracking.
 Now you're ready to see your data in the Segment dashboard, and turn on any destination tools. 🎉

 ## 🎓 Advanced

-Once you've mastered the basics, here are some more involved things you can do in Segment.
+Once you've mastered the basics, here are some advanced use cases you can apply with Segment.

-### Tracking for error logging
+### Track Calls for Error Logging
 You can also use `track` calls to log errors, using a higher-order component such as `ErrorBoundary` to wrap around child components.
 Then, when an error occurs you log the error with `track` and gracefully display the appropriate child component.
 In this example, when an error is caught by `componentDidCatch`, (TODO - what does this snippet do in basic terms?
 Does this belong in the Advanced section?)

 ```javascript